dags-/SpongeMD/README.md

 Templates themselves can be provided as named arguments and called within other templates.
 Template variables are defined by prefixing a colon (`:`) to the variable name: `{:my_template_variable}`.
-This template will inherit the same set of arguments provided to the containing template during the render method.
+This template will inherit the same set of arguments provided to the parent template during the render method.

 A specific argument can be passed to the template by stating it's name _before_ the template definition: `{variable:template}`.
 Arguments passed to a template in this way are named `.` (referenced as `{.}` in the target template).